Best Native Plants for Clay Soil

 A familiar and versatile native wildflower.
 It's long bloom time makes it a useful companion for many other species.

-A beautiful, upright Goldenrod with a clumping form and large oval leaves.
-The rigid stems are topped with a large cluster of yellow flowers in late summer.
+Stiff Goldenrod is a beautiful, upright Goldenrod with a clumping form and large oval leaves - a beautiful option for the toughest of clay soils.
+The rigid stems are topped with a large cluster of golden-yellow flowers in late summer which are highly attractive to pollinators.

 An adaptable, easy to grow native plant which adds a welcome splash of yellow to the late-spring garden.
-Highly attractive to early bees and has a long bloom time.
+The cheery flowers are highly attractive to early bees and have a long bloom time.

 Wetlands Gardens

-For gardens with consistently moist or saturated soils, including ponds and rain gardens.
+For gardens with poor drainage, consistently moist or saturated soil, ponds and rain gardens.
 These plants do best in full sun to part sun.

 Marsh Marigold (Caltha palustris)